Aman100/HelloBoot/README.md

 - Use this URL http://localhost:8080/HelloBootTest/hb/helloBoot/index to use the application.
 - You are good to go to explore this Framework ;)
  #

  VideoLink: https://drive.google.com/file/d/1AZ3VjvOBdpPzjH08OysD1A-2419uw7Ab/view?usp=drivesdk
+ NOTE: It's not a SpringBoot replica.
+It's a RestAPI Framework